 Meal planning is a key pillar in our home.
-Being able to put a home-cooked meal on the table on time without worrying whether we’re missing any ingredients and ensuring that we’re having a balanced diet remove in my perspective a huge amount of stress from our lives.
+Being able to put a home-cooked meal on the table on time without worrying whether we’re missing any ingredients and ensuring that we’re having a balanced diet removes in my perspective a huge amount of stress from our lives.
 I just wouldn’t be able to operate without it.
 What about you?
 Do you plan your meals, or do you believe, like most people who don’t, that it’s hard work?
 Well, let me demonstrate to you it doesn’t have to be.

-As with any other habits you want to introduce or get rid of, envisioning how your life will look like once you’ve made the change can be a great source of motivation.
+As with any other habits you want to introduce or get rid of, envisioning how your life will look once you’ve made the change can be a great source of motivation.
 So let me first make sure that you have a comprehensive idea of what there’s to be gained when you plan your meals:

-- You avoid spur of the moment purchases of random or junk food when you do your shopping, food that will likely end up not being used and wasted. #BetterHealth #MoneySaved
+- You avoid spur-of-the-moment purchases of random or junk food when you do your shopping, food that will likely end up not being used and wasted. #BetterHealth #MoneySaved

 - You put a meal on the table in less time because you don’t have to decide at the last minute what to eat and have the ingredients on hand. #TimeSaved